jbrosher/dscChangeAzureTempDriveLetter/README.md

 > Note: Azure PowerShell DSC VM extension requires files to be packaged in a specific way and requires AZ Powershell Modules to be installed to create the Archive

-1) Publish Zip FIle Directly to a Storage Account
+1) Publish Zip File Directly to a Storage Account

     ``` PowerShell
     $storageAccountName = "<storage_account_name>"